tbusser/advent-of-code/2024/14/README.md

 #####
 ```

 Unfortunately this never appeared.
-At this point I looked at hints from my colleagues and read the assumption that none of the robots would overlap to make the pattern.
-It also included a print of the shape.
+At this point I looked at hints from my colleagues and saw a shape of the pattern to find.
 Now I felt bad for looking at the hints.
 I wish I had thought of looking for the shape I was searching for at any place in the grid.
 Had I done this, I would've found the answer without any help.
 I adapted my code to look for the pattern anywhere in the grid, this gave me a few false positives.
 Once I coupled my detection with the rule the shape had to be seen more than once did I find the correct answer for my input.

 Because I saw a picture of the shape and where it could be located in the grid, I have to rate part 2 as hard.